cayasso/primus-rooms-adapter/README.md

 ### adapter.set(id, room, fn)

-Addsa socket to a room.
+Adds a socket to a room.

 ### adapter.get(id, fn)